stas00/porting/transformers/fairseq-wmt19/README.md

 model = AutoModelWithLMHead.from_pretrained(mname)
 ```

-There are 3 `*auto*` files that have the maps that make this possible,
+There are 3 `*auto*` files that have mappings to enable that:
 ```
 -rw-rw-r-- 1 stas stas 16K Sep 23 13:53 src/transformers/configuration_auto.py
 -rw-rw-r-- 1 stas stas 65K Sep 23 13:53 src/transformers/modeling_auto.py
 -rw-rw-r-- 1 stas stas 13K Sep 23 13:53 src/transformers/tokenization_auto.py
 ```

 Then the are the pipelines, which completely hide all the NLP complexities from the end user and provide a very simple API to just pick a model and use it for a task at hand.
-For example here is how one could perform a summarization task using the `pipeline`:
+For example, here is how one could perform a summarization task using `pipeline`:

 ```
 summarizer = pipeline("summarization", model="t5-base", tokenizer="t5-base")